Degenerative Disc Disease

 In addition to pain, a person’s range of motion may be limited by degenerative disc disease.
 This limited movement may greatly affect a person’s ability to function in a work environment.
 Categories that are typically needed in a work environment are described in Social Security’s Physical Residual Functioning Capacity Assessment Questionnaire (SSA-4734-BK).
 According to SSA-4734-BK, Social Security will look at how your DDD affects your movements such as the following:

 - – Push and pull

 - – Stoop

 - – Kneel

 - – Crouch

 - – Crawl

 These limitations may have a significant impact on your ability to work.
-If you have questions regarding if your back issues will qualify you for disability benefits, please contact one of the attorneys at Kasunic & Weeks Co., LPA.
+If you have questions regarding if your back issues will qualify you for disability benefits, please contact one of the attorneys at the Kasunic Law Firm.
 We have assisted hundreds of claimants with back issues through the Social Security Disability claims process.